mirobot/learn.mirobot.io/_docs/using-collision-detection-v1.md

 Step five
 ---------

 Now you can press the button in the web UI marked "Collision Detection" and watch as Mirobot detects collisions and reorients itself.
-You may need to <a href="/build/firmware_update">update</a> the UI firmware in order to do this.
+You may need to [update](/docs/update-firmware-v1/) the UI firmware in order to do this.